witasekl/remcon/README.md

    'remcon_admin' user had been offline).
 Value 'count' (it can be 1 - 9)
    specifies the number of messages, which should be returned from the away-log.
 By default it returns 3 messages.

+ - !watch-users [user_1] ... [user_n] - Defines a list of watched users.
+If
+   some of the users logs in, the script will inform you about it.

+ - !watched-users - Returns a list of watched users.

    *Note: Don't mix up the away-log with the Irssi away.log file.*